 The tabletop was squared up for a second time and the profiles of the baby’s bum corners were cut into the corner blocks.

 Veneer was laid vertically around the tabletop’s edges prior to laying the main veneers onto the top.
-The quartered veneers were pinned at their corners to prevent them curling up while the glue dried.
+The thick, quartered veneers were pinned at their corners to prevent them curling up while the glue dried.

 The main veneers were trimmed to size and then the feather- and crossbanding were laid.